studiolxv/lxv-multistack-lemp/README.md

 ---

 ## Notes
 - Each LEMP stack runs in **its own Docker network** named after the stack to avoid cross-talk.
 - Traefik is the **entry point** for all HTTP/HTTPS traffic; dynamic files are **generated** (don’t hand-edit generated files).
 - Local `.test` domains use **local certificates**; production uses **Let’s Encrypt**.
 - Backups are stored per site in a predictable hierarchy with daily/monthly retention.
 - Scripts are **POSIX-compliant** to maximize portability.
+- This readme might be a bit confusing and a work in progress.
 ---